emafree/f2-commander/docs/testing.md

      into it.

  - Merge a directory on copy:
-   **KNOWN BUG**: currently saliently overwrites all target files
    - Copy a directory to some target directory; perform the copy;
    - Add a file to the source directory,
    - delete another file in the source directory,
    - modify another file in the source directory,
    - and copy it again to the same target directory;
-   - a confirmation dialog asks a user to confirm the merge,
+   - a confirmation dialog asks a user to confirm the merge and overwrite,
-   - copy continues only if the user confirms;
-   - another confirmation dialog asks to overwrite target files if they exist,
    - copy continues only if the user confirms;
    - target directory contains a new file, a modified file, and also contains a copy of the file that was deleted in the source directory.